Glen Foley Consultant Biomechanics Podiatrist MCPod, HCPC registered

 Biomechanics looks at the way the body moves, the measurement of those movements or tasks, and then establishes the most efficient way to maximise those movements and ultimately improve performance; it is an important science that is relevant to any sport, fitness or work-related physical conditioning.

-Often, a biomechanical assessment is the first step in developing a treatment program that is very effective in relieving pain, aiding recovery and preventing re-injury.
+Often, a biomechanical assessment is the first step in developing a treatment program that is amazingly effective in relieving pain, aiding recovery, and preventing re-injury.

-Treatments include, mobilisation, strength and conditioning exercises along with balance and proprioception.
-Insoles, both bespoke and off the shelf can be prescribed if they are considered to be of benefit.
-Glen Foley also offers the Ritchie foot and ankle brace for severe ankle Arthritis and foot drop both neurological and as a result of tendon dysfunction.
+Glen Foley can also offer the Ritchie foot and ankle brace for severe ankle Arthritis and foot drop both neurological and as a result of tendon dysfunction.

 Speak to one of our professional and friendly staff to see what we can do for you.Contact Us